 9. A Bright Butterfly Decoration

-Begin this craft with a large butterfly cutout made from the child’s finished coloring page.
+Begin this craft with a large butterfly cutout from the child’s finished coloring page.
 The more bright colors, the better for this craft.

 The body and wings should be cut out separately, and the body glued to an empty toilet tissue cardboard, positioned vertically.